-Below I offer you my own soft skills list.
-There are 28 soft skills that every professional should develop – 10 Self-Management skills and 18 People Skills.
+Based on 20 years of working experience, I define 28 soft skills that every professional should develop – 10 Self-Management skills and 18 People Skills.
 No matter what type of work you do, you will find value, advancement, and fulfillment in developing these 28 soft skills in your career.

 Soft Skills List – Self Management Skills

-Self-Management Skills address how you perceive yourself and others, manage your emotions, and react to adverse situations.
-Only when you build an inner excellence can you have a strong mental and emotional foundation to succeed in your career.
+Self-Management Skills address how you perceive yourself and others, manage your personal habits and emotions and react to adverse situations.
+Only when you build inner excellence can you have a strong mental and emotional foundation to succeed in your career.

 - Growth mindset – Looking at any situation, especially difficult situations, as an opportunity for you to learn, grow, and change for the better.
 Focusing your attention on improving yourself instead of changing others or blaming anyone.

 - Self-awareness – Knowing and understanding what drives, angers, motivates, embarrasses, frustrates, and inspires you.
 Being able to observe yourself objectively in a difficult situation and understand how your perceptions of yourself, others, and the situation are driving your actions.